House Bill No. 41

 If the agency proposes to adopt, increase, or decrease a monetary amount that persons shall pay or will receive, such as

-fees, costs, or benefits, the notice must include an estimate, IF KNOWN, of:
+fees, costs, or benefits, the notice must include an estimate of:

 (2) (a) The notice